 The truth is, most webinar platforms provide endless possibilities when it comes to chopping and changing features and functionalities - with various interactive features, integrations and widgets available - so, you can create a truly bespoke event experience for attendees.

-However, this raises the questions: when does a webinar become a virtual event?
+However, this raises the question: when does a webinar become a virtual event?

 Well, a webinar is defined as an online seminar that connects the audience to the webinar host, whereas a virtual event is a multi-session online event that involves people interacting in a virtual environment, rather than a physical one.